 Configuring Alluxio with Amazon S3

-This guide describes how to configure Alluxio with Amazon S3 as the under storage system.
-Alluxio natively provides two different client implementations for accessing s3, aws-sdk-java-s3 through the s3a:// scheme (recommended for better performance) and jets3t through the s3n:// scheme.
+This guide describes the instructions to configure Amazon S3 as Alluxio’s under storage system.
+Alluxio recognizes the s3a:// scheme and uses the aws-sdk to access S3.

 Also, in preparation for using S3 with Alluxio, create a bucket (or use an existing bucket).
 You

 should also note the directory you want to use in that bucket, either by creating a new directory in

 the bucket, or using an existing one.
 For the purposes of this guide, the S3 bucket name is called